amvro23/adsorption/README.md

 Out
 The best model is that of Langmuir R2 = 0.9853798413181968
 ```
-You can also obtain a dataframe with all the calculated parameters of isotherm equations with their units.
+You can also obtain a dataframe with all the calculated parameters of isotherm equations with their units,
 ```Python
 isotherm.all_params()
 ```